NeildKenny/leet-code/README.md

 ## API Testing

 Run `test_api.sh` to exercise the HTTP endpoints using `curl`.
-The script registers a demo user, creates a campaign, posts a note and finally lists all notes.
+The script registers a demo user, creates a campaign (automatically making that user the DM), posts a note and finally lists all notes.
 Sample payloads are included directly in the curl commands so you can see exactly what data is sent.
 It requires `jq` for parsing JSON output::